isidrok/caption/readme.md

 a tab on Google Chrome and launch the caption panel.
 * Give the application network access if requested to do so.
 * Give Google Chrome access to your microphone.
 * To close the application right click on the caption panel and click on close.
-Do not close Google Chrome tab.
+Do not close Live caption Google Chrome tab.

-If you want to display the audio your computer recieves instead of the one from the microphone enable [Stereo Mix](https://www.howtogeek.com/howto/39532/how-to-enable-stereo-mix-in-windows-7-to-record-audio/) and select it as input device in Google Chrome.
+If you want to display the audio comming from your computer instead of the one from the microphone enable [Stereo Mix](https://www.howtogeek.com/howto/39532/how-to-enable-stereo-mix-in-windows-7-to-record-audio/) and select it as input device in Google Chrome.

 ## Working from source